Berger boasts the best pen in the PBR yet again

 He’s back.
 And so are 19 of his orneriest friends.

-After taking a year away from the Professional Bull Riders World Finals for medical reasons, 10-time PBR Stock Contractor of the Year Chad Berger is heading back to Las Vegas Nov.
-3 with a pen that’s almost as impressive as the Mandan legend himself.
+After taking a year away from the Professional Bull Riders World Finals for medical reasons, 10-time PBR Stock Contractor of the Year Chad Berger is heading back to Las Vegas on Wednesday with a pen that’s almost as impressive as the Mandan legend himself.

 “I’ve got more bulls going than anybody else again,” Berger says with the same pride he has had since his run of Stock Contractor of the Year titles began a decade ago.
 “I think this is as good as my pen has ever been.
 I’ve had up to 36 go, but they’re taking less bulls.”